Beacroxx/Beacrox-Rotary-Generator/README.md

 # Rotary Engine Generator
 This repository contains C++ code for generating rotary engines for use in the engine simulator by Ange Yaghi.
+## Usage
+- Default units are in (brackets) and default values are in [square brackets].
+- Leave the input empty to use defaults.
+- If no unit specified, the default unit is used.
+- To specify units, separate the value and unit with a space.
+Ex: '5 cm' or '25 cc'.
+- All units available in the Engine Simulator are also available in this Generator.
 ## Requirements
-The engine simulator by Ange Yaghi (Patreon Release as of right now)
+The engine simulator by Ange Yaghi.
+(Patreon Release as of right now)
 ## Downloads
 Downloads of the precompiled binaries (Windows & Linux) can be found in the [Releases](https://github.com/StanTheAwesomeMan/Beacrox-Rotary-Generator/releases).
 ## How to Compile